tmtsoftware/csw/docs/src/main/commons/apps.md

 All the shell scripts provided by CSW reside in `bin` folder.
 The shell script referred in this segment is named as `csw-services.sh`.
 Go to the bin folder and type `./csw-services.sh --help`.
 This will list all possible options applicable for the script.

-Environment variables which are needed to start CSW Services are documented in @ref[environment variables](../deployment/env-vars.md).
+Environment variables which are needed to start CSW services are documented in @ref[environment variables](../deployment/env-vars.md).

 @@@ note { title=Note }